- Who is eligible?

 - A backpack to carry their items

 - Hat and sunblock

 - What should my child refrain from bringing to camp?

 Anything valuable!
-Ipods, trading cards, portable game systems, money, or anything else of value should be left at home in order to ensure the safety of your child's belongings, as well as their safety and participation in group activities
+Cell phone, ipods, portable game systems, all electronics, trading cards, money, or anything else of value should be left at home in order to ensure the safety of your child's belongings, as well as their safety and participation in group activities

 No Heelies/Heelys, roller blades, crocs or flip-flops are allowed at the camp.

 - How are the groups assigned?